Superrehtard/old_diaspora_wiki/Installing-on-Mac-OS-X.md

         sudo gem install bundler

 ## Congrats!
 You have all your dependencies installed.
-Go back to [[Installing and Running Diaspora]].
+Go back to [[Notes on Installing and Running Diaspora]].